 Alcohol has antimicrobial properties.
 This means that, at the right concentration (strength), it can destroy germs such as bacteria and viruses.
 But, as with most things, its effectiveness depends on various factors.

-Let’s get into how well alcohol works at killing various germs, including the new coronavirus (SARS-CoV-2).
+Let’s get into how well alcohol works at killing various germs, including the coronavirus that causes COVID-19 (SARS-CoV-2).

 Alcohol kills germs through a simple chemical process known as denaturation.

 Denaturation occurs when alcohol molecules break down the proteins present in the structure of germs.
 When the proteins break down and lose their structure, the cells can’t function properly.
 They lose their membrane protection, dehydrate, and quickly die.

 This process is similar to what happens when you wash your hands with soap and water.
 However, soap is even more effective than alcohol.

 The most widely used alcohol-based sanitizers contain either ethanol (ethyl alcohol) or isopropanol (isopropyl alcohol).
 Ethanol is chemically the same as drinking alcohol.
 You might have heard isopropanol referred to as rubbing alcohol.

 Both are fairly effective at eliminating bacteria and viruses on your skin and on different types of surfaces.
 In general, ethanol is